sourdough-danish-pastries-recipe

 Sourdough Danish Dough:

-1. Combine sourdough starter, sugar, salt, cardamom, melted butter, egg and egg yolks, milk, and vanilla extract to a large bowl and stir to combine.
-Add the flour and stir with a Danish dough whisk or spoon until a shaggy dough forms.
+1. Combine sourdough starter, sugar, salt, cardamom, melted butter, egg and egg yolks, milk, and vanilla extract to a large bowl and stir to combine (weigh ingredients for the best results).
+Add the flour and stir until a shaggy dough forms.

-2. Turn the dough out onto a clean countertop and knead for a few minutes until a smooth dough forms.
+2. Turn the dough out onto a clean countertop and knead for a few minutes until the dough smooths out.

-3. Form the dough into a ball and place in a bowl with a lid propped on the top.
-Set in a warm place to ferment for 5 hours.
-Place lid on tightly and refrigerate for 12 hours (or up to 2 days).
+3. Form the dough into a ball and place in a bowl with a lid propped on the top or cover with plastic wrap.
+Set in a warm place to ferment for 5 hours, or until the dough has increased in size by about 1/3.
+Cover tightly and refrigerate for 12 hours (or up to 2 days).

 Butter Block: